Ahmad-A0/Edulink-API/docs/classes/Edulink_Raw.md

 ▸ **Logout**(): `Promise`<[`Edulink_Logout`](../modules/Edulink_Raw_Response_Types.md#edulink_logout)\>

-Logs the user out of the school server, this will render most of the class useless as authentication is required for the methods to run
+Logs the user out of the school server.
+This will render most of the class useless as authentication is required for the methods to run

 #### Returns